Mig-uel/animated-dsa/stacks-queues/README.md

     // create a new node with the given value const node = new Node(value)

-    // set the front of the queue to the new node this.front = node
+    // set the first of the queue to the new node this.first = node

     // set the last of the queue to the new node this.last = node